Ultra-orphan drugs and NICE

 In a bid to cut costs, a budget impact threshold of £20 million has been introduced.
 Ultra-orphan drugs that cost below £20 million and have passed NICE’s standard value assessment are immediately approved for NHS funding.
 However, drugs that exceed the threshold in any of the first three post-launch years undergo an affordability test.
 NHS England and pharma companies enter into commercial negotiations and try to settle any budget impact issues.
 The upshot of these negotiations is that pharma is given an opportunity to discuss and argue for the clinical and commercial value of their product.
 However, if the two sides fail to settle any budget impact issues, NICE steps in to decide how to phase the market introduction of the drug over an extended period of time to mitigate the effects on NHS’ finances.1

 In addition, quality adjusted life years (QALY) has been introduced in the evaluation of ultra-orphan drugs under the HST Evaluation Programme.
-A cost-per-QALY limit of £100 million has been set, below which funding can either be immediately approved or phased over an extended period of time if the cost is above £20 million.
-If the ultra-orphan drug cost-per-QALY exceeds £100 million, the duty to consider for funding is transferred to the NHS England’
+A cost-per-QALY limit of £100,000 has been set, below which funding can either be immediately approved or phased over an extended period of time if the cost is above £20 million.
+If the ultra-orphan drug cost-per-QALY exceeds £100,000, the duty to consider for funding is transferred to the NHS England’

 Cost implications of the affordability test